Call Me When You Get the Chance

 Tomato festivals in Spain, food fights in our middle school cafeteria, hose us down in the streets,

-watch red pulp and stem go down into the Earth, tighten the plastic wrap on our clothes, make
+watch red pulp and stem sink into the Earth, tighten the plastic wrap on our clothes, make

 sure nothing stains the warm bodies underneath.